ing-bank/doing-cli/docs/howto/workflow_new_item.md

-doing create issue "something that needs to be done" --mine doing create issue "something that needs to be done" --assigned_to "john.doe@company.com" doing create issue "something that needs to be done" --assigned_to "john.doe@company.com" --type "Bug"
+doing create issue "something that needs to be done" --mine doing create issue "something that needs to be done" --assigned_to "john.doe@company.com" doing create issue "something that needs to be done" --assigned_to "john.doe@company.com" --type "Bug" doing create issue "something that needs to be done" --parent "1234" --type "Task"
 ```

 !!! note ""
     See also the workflow for [starting work on an existing item](workflow_existing_item.md)

 ## Starting work on a new issue